gridbugs/gridbugs.org/_posts/2019-05-08-nes-emulator-debugging.md

 the `0x0217` iteration, this subtraction is skipped.
 8 happens to be the width of a sprite tile in pixels.
-If this subtraction occurred in the latter iteration, it would have written `0x60` instead of `0x68` to OAM, and the left half of the sprite would be shifted 8 pixels to the left and no longer overlap with the right half (note that this assumes that the former iteration is the top-right tile, and the latter one is the top-left tile).
+If this subtraction occurred in the latter iteration, it would have written `0x60` instead of `0x68` to OAM, and the left half of the sprite would be shifted 8 pixels to the left and would no longer overlap with the right half (note that this assumes that the former iteration is the top-right tile, and the latter one is the top-left tile).